 Hyphens have many functions, but their main role is to link words (or parts of words).
 They most commonly appear with compound adjectives, phrasal verbs being used as nouns, and after some prefixes.

-Compound adjectives consist of two words that work together to modify a noun form a compound adjective (or compound modifier).
+Compound adjectives (or compound modifiers) consist of two words that work together to modify a noun.
 When this compound adjective comes before a noun, it needs a hyphen.

 Example: compound adjective comes before a noun